-The Degree Completion learning opportunity is designed for working adults interested in advancing or excelling in current employment positions or altering career paths to meet personal desires and goals.
-SDCC degree completion students can complete a variety of baccalaureate degrees-Bachelor of Arts in Christian Ministries, Human Development, Communication, Psychology, or a Bachelor of Science in Aviation Management, Business Management, and Leadership.
+The Bachelor's Degree is a degree completion learning opportunity designed for working adults interested in advancing or excelling in current employment positions or altering career paths to meet personal desires and goals.
+SDCC offer a variety of baccalaureate degrees including- Bachelor of Arts in Christian Ministries, Human Development, Communication, Psychology, or a Bachelor of Science in Business Management, and Leadership.